aniketg-dev/dreamholidays/README.md

-# Dream Holidays - Travel Website
+# Charika Tours and Travels - Travel Website

 A modern, responsive travel website built with Next.js 15, featuring dynamic content management, beautiful UI components, and an admin panel for easy content updates.